Optimal Aggregation of LLM and PRM Signals for Efficient Test-Time Scaling: Experiments

 \textbf{Models.} To capture the complexities of signal aggregation in practice, we use 5 LLMs across 3 model series (Mistral-7B \citep{wang-etal-2024-math}, Qwen2.5-1.5B/7B \citep{yang_qwen25-math_2024}, DeepSeek-1.5B/7B \citep{deepseek-ai_deepseek-r1_2025}) and 7 PRMs based on Qwen (Qwen2.5-PRM800K \citep{song_prmbench_2025}, Qwen2.5-PRM-7B \citep{zhang2025lessonsdevelopingprocessreward}, Skywork-PRM-1.5/7B \citep{he_skywork-o1_2024}) , Llama (Llama3.1-8B-PRM-Mistral/DeepSeek \citep{xiong_implementation_2024}), and Mistral (math-shepherd-7b-prm \citep{wang-etal-2024-math}) series.
 During generation, we set the top-p and temperature configuration to 0.9 and 0.7, respectively.

-\textbf{Data.} To simulate the scenarios where the reliability of the LLM signals varies, we evaluate performance on task with various difficulties, the MATH training set (MATH) and test set (MATH500) \citep{hendrycks_measuring_2021}.
-For the MATH dataset, we randomly sample 1k out of 7.5k samples as the calibration set and the rest as the test set.
-For MATH500, we randomly sample 100 out of 500 samples as the calibration set and the rest as the test set.
-For the MATH500 dataset, we sample 112 responses from each LLM for each question.
+\textbf{Data.} To simulate the scenarios where the reliability of the LLM signals varies, we evaluate performance on task with various difficulties, the MATH training set (MATH) and test set (MATH500) \citep{hendrycks_measuring_2021}. {For the MATH dataset, we select the first 2k out of 7.5k questions as the pool for calibration, and randomly sample 1k questions from the pool as the calibration set for each run.
+Similarly, for MATH500, the calibration pool size is 200, and we randomly sample 100 questions from the pool as the calibration set.
+Questions outside of the pool are used as the test set.
+We run each experiment 3 times with different random seeds.} For the MATH500 dataset, we sample 112 responses from each LLM for each question.
 For the MATH dataset, we sample 32 responses from each LLM for each question, due to its large size.
 Then, these collected responses are scored by each of the 7 PRMs.
 As such, we ensure all the scaling methods are using identical responses and PRM scores for fair comparison.

 \textbf{Baselines.} We compare our calibrated weighted voting against several methods: \begin{itemize} \item \textbf{Majority Vote}: The answer with the most votes is selected, ignoring PRM scores.
 This is the standard self-consistency approach. $\hat{\alpha} = \argmax_{\alpha_k \in \mathcal{A}} \sum_{i=1}^L \mathbb{I}(s_i = \alpha_k)$. \item \textbf{Best-of-N (BoN)}: The answer from the single response with the highest PRM score is chosen. $\hat{\alpha} = s_{i^*}$ where $i^* = \argmax_i p_i$. \item \textbf{Vanilla Weighted Vote}: A weighted vote where the raw, uncalibrated PRM score $p_i$ is used as the weight. $\hat{\alpha} = \argmax_{\alpha_k \in \mathcal{A}} \sum_{i:s_i=\alpha_k} p_i$. \end{itemize} We also report two theoretical bounds: \textbf{Pass@N}, which considers a problem solved if at least one response is correct, and \textbf{Optimal} as discussed in Section \ref{sec:empirical_analysis}.